 The best ways to deodorize a closet naturally always include actually removing the odor – rather than masking it.
 After all, purifying the air in your closet is much better than adding in more chemicals through artificial fragrances.

-The brilliant hack to keep your closet smelling fresh is using the natural power of bamboo.
-Yes, that’s right.
+Yes, that’s right!
 Those tall plants in the forest can help you get rid of the stinky smell of your gym socks and dirty laundry.